Virginia Museum of Fine Arts

 Robinson House

-In the museum’s main building, Mueller was also tasked with HVAC upgrades to support the renovation of the renowned Fabergé and Russian Decorative Arts Exhibition.
-The improvements, which include new, raised ductwork to support a higher ceiling within the exhibition area, also serve the museum’s 18th-century paintings gallery and an adjacent kitchen.
+In addition to working at the Robinson House, Mueller provided HVAC upgrades within VMFA’s main museum building to support the renovation of the renowned Fabergé and Russian Decorative Arts galleries.
+These improvements included new raised ductwork to accommodate higher ceiling heights within the exhibition spaces, enhancing both environmental performance and visitor experience.

 Consulting Services